-Seminar (3)
+Seminar (1)

-The Master of Sciences in Bioinformatics & Computational Biology requires 24 credits of graduate-level coursework, 6 credits of thesis and 3 credits of seminar, totaling 33 credits.
+The Master of Sciences in Bioinformatics & Computational Biology requires 24 credits of graduate-level coursework, 6 credits of thesis and 1 credit of seminar, totaling 31 credits.
 The 24 credits of coursework must include 15 credits in the Bioinformatics & Computational Biology Core courses and 3 credits in the Ethics Core courses.
-Attendance in Seminar (BINF865) is required for three semesters for all graduate students.
+Attendance in Seminar (BINF865) is required for every Fall and Spring semester while enrolled as a student..